CassCaps™ 2.0 User Manual

 1. Slide the sprinkle tab (Fig. 4) clockwise to the open position.

 2. Shake lightly at first to determine sprinkle flow, adjusting the vigor of shake and / or the angle with which you hold the jar according to desired flow.
-Generally, you will find the best result for granules and powders by holding your jar at a slight angle and shaking from side to side, whereas larger flaky ingredients may need to be shaken up and down (Fig. 5 and Fig. 6 ).
+Generally, you will find the best result for granules and powders by holding your jar at a slight angle and shaking from side to side, whereas larger flaky ingredients may need to be shaken up and down (Fig. 5 and Fig. 6).

 3. Always close the sprinkle slide (Fig. 4) after using this functionality.

-TIPS:
+USER TIPS:

-8. Precise measurement: Remember that volumetric measures are always an approximation with dry ingredients because different shaped spoons (or CassCaps compartment(s)) fill differently with different ingredients.
-Likewise ingredients of different brands of the same ingredient may fill a given spoon or CassCaps compartment differently due to differences in their grind or flake size.
+10. Precise measurement: Remember that volumetric measures are always an approximation with dry ingredients because different shaped spoons (or CassCaps compartment(s)) fill differently with different ingredients.
+Likewise, ingredients of different brands of the same ingredient may fill a given spoon or CassCaps compartment differently due to differences in their grind or flake size.
 That is why most recipes also say "season to taste" (remember that even the recipe maker had to choose either 1/4 tsp or 1/2 tsp for example, and not use 3/8 tsp).
-To season to taste, use your sprinkle function according the to instructions above for the sprinkle function.
+To season to taste, use your sprinkle function according to the instructions above for the sprinkle function.

-HOW TO CLEAN YOUR CASSCAPS:
+HOW TO CLEAN YOUR CASSCAPS™:

 1. Submerge your CassCaps in a bowl with warm water and a few of drops of mild dish soap.